rthrash/modAI/README.md

 For a list of valid models for Google Gemini, see https://ai.google.dev/gemini-api/docs/models/gemini

 For a list of valid models for Anthropic’s Claude, see https://docs.anthropic.com/en/docs/about-claude/models

+### Using Custom Services/Models

+Some services like [Open WebUI](https://docs.openwebui.com) provide a wrapper for multiple models.
+To use a custom model via these services you need to fill out the `modai.api.custom.url`, `modai.api.custom.key` and optionally the `modai.custom.compatibility`, which tells the model what API emulation to use (almost alway leave this as openai).

+To use a model you can either set it globally, or override it on a per-prompt basis, prefixed with `custom_`.
+For example to have a custom model used, you would create/update settings as follows:

+- `modai.api.custom.url` → `{your custom URL}`
+- `modai.api.custom.key` → `{your API key}`

+Then, you could set an override for a particular field as show above, or even replace the global default with another model:

+- `global.global.model` → `custom_qwen2.5-coder:1.5b-base`

 ## Supported ChatGPT Models